Skip to main content

 Smartland Energy in D.C.: Putting Real World Power Challenges on the Hill

-Across meetings with congressional offices, including a conversation with Rep. Brad Sherman and Rep. Kevin Kiley, and roundtables with industry leaders, discussions centered on:
+Across meetings with congressional offices, including conversations with Rep. Brad Sherman and Rep. Kevin Kiley, and roundtables with industry leaders, discussions centered on:

 • Reliability under rising load: Data centers, advanced manufacturing, and electrification are outpacing interconnection timelines.